W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/iv-this-need-not-be/index.md

 ⁹As a loving brother I am deeply concerned with your mind, and urge you to follow my example as you look at yourself and at your brother, and see in both the glorious creations of a glorious Father.

 ::: details Expanded
-I have said that you cannot change your mind by changing your behaviour, but I have also said, and many times, that you *can* change your mind.
+I have said that you cannot change your mind by changing your behavior, but I have also said, and many times, that you *can* change your mind.
 ²When your mood tells you that you have chosen wrongly, and this [you choosing wrongly] is so whenever you are not joyous, then *know this [choosing wrongly] need not be*
 ³In every case you have thought wrongly about some brother God created, and are perceiving images your ego makes in a darkened glass.
 ⁴Think honestly what you have thought that God would not have thought, and what you have not thought that God would have you think.